anticomputer/emacs-codeql/README.md

 ### Language Server Protocol

 `emacs-codeql` performs very well with `eglot`.
 Due to the codeql language server relying on `workspaceFolders` support, `eglot 20220326.2143` or newer is required from MELPA, which includes the basic project-root based `workspaceFolders` introduced in: https://github.com/joaotavora/eglot/commit/9eb9353fdc15c91a66ef8f4e53e18b22aa0870cd and a compatible version of `eglot` ships with Emacs 29+ by default.

-Projectile and eglot configurations are included in `emacs-codeql` and controlled by the `codeql-configure-eglot-lsp` and `codeql-configure-projectile` variables, respectively.
+An eglot configuration for the CodeQL LSP is included in `emacs-codeql` and controlled by the `codeql-configure-eglot-lsp` variable.

-It is HIGHLY recommended to enable both eglot and projectile configurations, as they depend on each other and provide the most pleasant query editing experience.

 `emacs-codeql` has not been tested in conjunction with `lsp-mode`.